-The Obermatt method is suitable for individual investors, as well as financial advisors.
-At Obermatt, individual investors will quickly find sound financial facts of a quality that is otherwise only available to financial professionals.
-Professional financial advisors and asset managers use Obermatt to track neglected stocks and save themselves time by utilizing our analysis and research.
+The Obermatt method is designed to meet the needs of individual investors, as well as financial advisors.
+Obermatt provides individual investors with sound financial facts of a quality that is otherwise only available to financial professionals.
+Professional financial advisors and asset managers use Obermatt to find neglected stocks and save time by utilising our stock analysis and equity research.

 If you already have experience investing in stocks, you can follow our express guide.
-There are also more detailed instructions, if you want to fully understand each step of the stock buying process.
+There are also more detailed instructions below if you want to fully understand each step of the stock buying process.

-- Open a trading account at a discount brokerage (broker comparison: Switzerland, Germany, England, USA).
+- Open a trading account at a discount brokerage.
+(Comparison: Switzerland, Germany)

 - Determine the amount you want to invest and set up a standing order on your trading account.

 - Subscribe to the Obermatt Stock Update to get our latest Top 10 stock lists.

 - Invest at least two to four times a year in big companies, therefore Large to XX-Large companies.